Radseq/Gold-Chat/README.md

 ### What is Gold-Chat?

+### Attention!
+### To log in you need fill login and password then press many times enter key.
+because i still suffer with receive login

 Gold-Chat its a communicator which allow ppl to talk in 3 diffrent ways(Global channel, Own channel, private) using asynchronous sockets, and mysql. <br />
 Serwer is manage connections, querys etc with DataBase. <br />